Rachel York: Theatre

-She starred in the Encores! concert series production of Gentlemen Prefer Blondes as Dorothy Shaw, which earned her and the production rave reviews.
-The live concert lasted May 9–13, 2012 and was a New York Times Critic's Pick.
+She starred in the Encores! concert series production of Gentlemen Prefer Blondes as Dorothy Shaw, which earned rave reviews for her and the production, which ran May 9–13, 2012.

 York played the role of Reno Sweeney in the national tour of the 2011 Roundabout Theatre Broadway revival of Anything Goes, which began October 2, 2012.
 For this role, she won the Helen Hayes Award for Outstanding Lead Actress in a Visiting Production.
 In February 2014, she played Young Belle in the Encores! concert of Little Me.

 In May 2015, it was announced that York would appear in the musical Grey Gardens taking the role of Little Edie Bouvier Beale at Bay Street Theater in Sag Harbor, NY.
 She played the role of Morticia Addams in The Addams Family with 3D Theatricals later that year in Los Angeles.

 She returned to Broadway in the musical Disaster!, which played from February to May 2016 at the Nederlander Theatre.
 In July 2016, York and her Bay Street Theater co-lead, Betty Buckley, reprised their Grey Gardens performance in a limited run at the Ahmanson Theater in Los Angeles.

 York originated the role of Gynecia in the Broadway musical, Head Over Heels in 2018.
 She next appeared as Baroness Rodmilla de Ghent in Ever After The Musical.
 In October 2021, York once again played Reno Sweeney, this time in the London revival of Anything Goes at the Barbican Theatre.